floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/03-algorithms.typ

 Microservice candidate identification is a problem that is often solved by representing the architecture as a directed graph.
 The graph exposes the relationship between the elements of the software architectures.
-The nodes of the graph represent the classes, modules, or components, and the edges the function or method calls between them.
+The vertices of the graph represent the classes, modules, or components, and the edges the function or method calls between them.
 Often the edges are weighted, representing the frequency or cost of the calls.
 Based on the information contained within, the graph is then divided into several clusters, each encapsulating a microservice candidate.
 The goal is to find a partitioning of the graph that minimizes the number of edges between clusters and maximizes the number of edges within clusters.